hmrc/advance-valuation-rulings/README.md

-# binding-tariff-classification
+# advance-valuation-rulings

-The backend service which manages case data for the Advance Tariff Rulings services.
+The backend service which manages case data for the Advance Valuation Rulings services.

 ### Running